-A founding member of the Naumburg Award winning Lydian Quartet, with whom she played for over twenty years, Rhonda Rider is a member of the celebrated piano trio, Triple Helix.
-Rider’s chamber music and solo recordings have been nominated for Grammy Awards and cited as Critic's Choice in both the New York Times and Boston Globe.
-As a chamber musician she has won numerous prizes at Banff, Evian, Fischoff and Portsmouth Competitions.
-As a soloist she won the Concert Artists Guild Award as well as an Aaron Copland Recording Grant.
-She has performed at the Kennedy Center, Lincoln Center, Corcoran Gallery, Wigmore Hall (London), Symphony Space, Library of Congress, Los Angeles County Museum of Art and has been a guest artist with the Boston Chamber Music Society and St. Paul Chamber Orchestra Chamber Music Series.
-Dedicated to the performance of “new” music, Ms. Rider has premiered and recorded works by such renowned composers as John Harbison, Lee Hyla, Yu-Hui Chang, Bright Sheng and Elliott Carter.
+For over two decades, cellist Rhonda Rider was a member of the Naumburg Award-winning Lydian Quartet and Triple Helix Piano Trio.
+Rider’s many chamber music and solo recordings have been nominated for Grammy Awards and cited as Critic's Choice in both the New York Times and Boston Globe.
+With the Lydians she was awarded numerous prizes at Banff, Evian and Portsmouth Competitions.
+As a soloist, she won the Concert Artists Guild Award as well as an Aaron Copland Recording Grant.
+She has performed at the Kennedy Center, Lincoln Center, Corcoran Gallery, Wigmore Hall, Symphony Space, Library of Congress, Los Angeles County Museum of Art and has been a guest artist with the Boston Chamber Music Society, St. Paul Chamber Orchestra, Castle of Our Skins, New Gallery Series, Chatter ABQ, Radius, Chameleon Arts and Shelter Music Boston.
+Dedicated to the performance of new music, Rider has premiered and recorded works by such renowned composers as John Harbison, Lee Hyla, Yu-Hui Chang, Raven Chacon, Laura Kaminsky and Elliott Carter.

-Rider has given numerous masterclasses at schools including Yale School of Music, Oberlin Conservatory, New England Conservatory and Princeton.
-She has served as a panelist for the National Endowment for the Arts, the American String Teachers’ Association and Chamber Music America.
+Rider has given masterclasses at schools including Yale School of Music, Oberlin Conservatory, New England Conservatory, Tainan University for the Arts and Hong Kong Academy of Performing Arts.
+She has served as a panelist for the National Endowment for the Arts, American String Teachers’ Association, Music Teacher’s National Association and Chamber Music America.
 She has also adjudicated at the Concert Artists Guild, Stulberg and Fischoff Competitions.

-In 2010, Ms. Rider was named Artist-in-Residence at Grand Canyon National Park.
-Eleven pieces for solo cello were commissioned for her residency.
-The works were performed in fifteen concerts across the U.S. in a wide variety of venues from Boston and Dallas to Wupatki National Monument and rural New York State.
-Again, in 2015, she was named Artist-in-Residence this time at the Petrified Forest National Park.
-Ten new solo cello pieces emerged from this project early in 2016-17.
+Always interested in bringing classical music to unusual and essential places, Rider was named Artist-in-Residence at Grand Canyon and Petrified Forest National Parks.
+Eighteen works for solo cello were commissioned for these residencies.
+The works have been performed, by numerous cellists, across the U.S. in a wide variety of venues from Boston and Dallas to Wupatki National Monument and rural New York State.